-(c) The Company will provide orientation training for all new employees.
+- (c) The classification of a new position created by the Employer must be negotiated with the Union prior to implementation. - (d) The Company will provide orientation training for all new employees.
 Such training to include orientation with the person's shop steward.
 It is further agreed that during this training period the new employee may work with a mentor when appropriate.
-New employees will be encouraged to confer with their mentor and or shop steward on an as-needed basis.
-Mentor is defined as a manager or supervisor.

-(d) Any employee promoted or transferred shall be given a trial period of three months, which may be altered by mutual agreement of the Company and the Union.
+New employees will be encouraged to confer with their mentor and or shop steward on an asneeded basis.
+Mentor is defined as a manager or supervisor. - (e) Any employee promoted or transferred shall be given a trial period of three (3) months, which may be altered by mutual agreement of the Company and the Union.
 During such trial period the employee may elect to return to his/her previous classification and salary level.
-There shall be no reduction in salary or impairment of benefits as a result of any transfer or promotion unless the employee so agrees, in which case the Union shall be notified immediately and in advance of the transfer taking place.

-(e) No employee shall be penalized for refusing to accept a promotion or transfer.

-(f) The trial period shall be included in determining length of service in an employee's classification or, if the employee returns to the classification from which he/she advanced his/her period of service in the higher classification shall be counted as service in the classification from which he/she advanced.
+There shall be no reduction in salary or impairment of benefits as a result of any transfer or promotion unless the employee so agrees, in which case the Union shall be notified immediately and in advance of the transfer taking place. - (f) No employee shall be penalized for refusing to accept a promotion or transfer. - (g) The trial period shall be included in determining length of service in an employee's classification or, if the employee returns to the classification from which he/she advanced his/her period of service in the higher classification shall be counted as service in the classification from which he/she advanced.

-(g) Senior members shall have choice of new shifts and new starting times, provided the changes shall be made only when new openings occur provided no changes shall be made which decrease the efficiency of the Company in the opinion of management.

-(h) Lay-off and recall is to be done by classification.
+- (h) Senior members shall have choice of new shifts and new starting times, provided the changes shall be made only when new openings occur provided no changes shall be made which decrease the efficiency of the Company in the opinion of management. - (i) Lay-off and recall is to be done by classification.
 Within each classification, the most junior person with the necessary skills to do the work shall be laid-off first.
-The most senior laidoff person with the necessary skills to do the work shall be recalled first.
+The most senior laid-off person with the necessary skills to do the work shall be recalled first.